 When a property is not worth anything and is merely a liability, the parties will often short sale the property.
 A short sale is when you sell the property with an agreement with the bank that outstanding debt will be eliminated after the sale.

 If one party wishes to keep the property despite the property being a liability, the parties can require that party to make a good faith effort to refinance the property every year until it finally is refinanced.
 In the meantime, the party keeping the property will be responsible for all mortgage payments and will indemnify (take responsibility for) the other party from any liabilities associated with the property.

-Contact my Naples, Florida office to learn what is likely to happen to your house in a divorce.
+Contact my Naples, Florida family law office to learn what is likely to happen to your house in a divorce.